ichuang/pyqsp/README.md

 - :sparkles: The `tf` method employs TensorFlow + Keras, and finds QSP phase angles using straightforward (but sometimes slow) optimization techniques.
 - :key: The `sym_qsp` method employs an iterative, quasi-Newton method to find QSP phases for a special, lightly-restricted sub-class of QSP protocols whose phases are symmetric.
 In comparison with the above two techniques, this method is almost invariably quick, numerically stable, and should suit most applications.
 It is based off work in [Efficient phase-factor evaluation in quantum signal processing](https://arxiv.org/abs/2002.11649), and Matlab implementations in the [QSPPACK repository](https://github.com/qsppack/QSPPACK).
 See the affiliated `CITATION` file for a full list of references.

-> [!WARNING]
-> As methods for numerically handling QSP protocols have been refined, we have tried to update this repository to reflect leading methods.
+> :warning: As methods for numerically handling QSP protocols have been refined, we have tried to update this repository to reflect leading methods.
 Along the way, we have also had to lightly deprecate older methods (which may still be in use by others who use this repository).
 In the sections that follow, we try to give special attention to where a new user might begin to use this repository in the most frictionless way.

 ***